 One more example here: when you get to the end of a ULA, if your only option is buying a new ULA, that is going to be very expensive.
 You need the option of certifying out of that ULA.
 If you get to the end of Oracle’s year and you have the ability to certify (even if you don’t want to), I guarantee you have all the leverage in the world and the ULA extension will get so much less expensive.

 3. Use Oracle’s quarter close, but don’t wait until the end of the quarter

 Everyone knows that you want to push Oracle to the end of their quarter to get the best deal.
 That means 11:59 PM on the last day of the quarter.
 What many people forget, however, is that you need lots of time to negotiate all the pricing and terms and conditions in your contract.
 You can’t wait until the end of the quarter to start the negotiations with Oracle.
 You must start early to allow for the back and forth Oracle will put you through.
 Oracle doesn’t make it easy and will typically run the negotiation cycle on its head and try to make their quarter close into your problem.
 Have you ever heard an Oracle rep bellow: “If you don’t sign this deal this quarter it goes away and you’ll pay more next month!”
 That really isn’t true.
 You’ll get the same deal the following quarter.
 What’s different is that the rep might not get the commission the next month.

 The good news here is that Palisade Compliance does this every day.
-Because we are independent of Oracle we can help you really drive your Oracle negotiations to their optimal result.
-I’ve been negotiating Oracle contracts for over 20 years (16 years for Oracle and 6 years at Palisade for our clients), and we have a team of similarly seasoned professionals who are focused on helping you take back control from Oracle.
+Because we are independent of Oracle, we can help you really drive your Oracle negotiations to their optimal result.
+I’ve been negotiating Oracle contracts for almost 25 years now (16 years for Oracle and 8 years at Palisade for our clients), and we have a team of similarly seasoned professionals who are focused on helping you take back control from Oracle.
 We guarantee we can get you a better deal than the deal you can negotiate on your own.